Clashes erupt in Delhi over citizenship law; Japan PM cancels visit

 Imran Chowdhury, a researcher, said “either give citizenship to refugees of all religions or none at all.
 The constitution is being tampered with in the name of religion.”

 Modi’s ruling Bharatiya Janata Party denies any religious bias but says it is opposed to the appeasement of one community.
-It says the new law is meant to help minority groups facing persecution in the three nearby Muslim countries.
+It says the new law is meant to help minority groups facing persecution in its three neighboring Muslim countries.

 The United Nations human rights office voiced concern that the new law is “fundamentally discriminatory in nature”, and called for it to be reviewed.